Anyolite/anyolite/README.md

 #### Usability

 * [X] Option for defaulting to usage of RbValue as data container for regular arguments
-* [ ] More base structure for allowing different Ruby implementations
+* [X] More base structure for allowing different Ruby implementations
+* [X] Alternate build paths are now passed to Anyolite via the environment variable `ANYOLITE_BUILD_PATH`

 #### Security